-- Help with boiler schemes
+- advise you on boiler schemes

-- Dealing with water companies
+- help you deal with water companies.

 You can make a phone appointment with an energy advisor by contacting the Macmillan Support Line.